 What Ingredients Will You Need for Making this Comforting Corn Chowder?

 I always keep a couple of pounds of pork sausage in my freezer.
-They thaw quickly and I can use them to make sausage gravy, Breakfast Burritos, Cheddar and Green Chili Cornbread, or Jan’s Sausage, Egg, and Cheese Breakfast Casserole, to name just a few!
+They thaw quickly and I can use them to make sausage gravy, Cheddar and Green Chili Cornbread, or Jan’s Sausage, Egg, and Cheese Breakfast Casserole, to name just a few!
 Whenever I find pork sausage on sale, I stock up, throwing it all into the freezer to use later.
 You can certainly substitute ground beef or even ground turkey in this recipe, too.

 Onion and Garlic